petiatgithub/quantum-hackaton-2025-destroyers/README.md

     This format ensures that your outputs are clear, valid, and adhere to the rules specified in the challenge.

-3. Given `positions_history` and `gates_schedule` and the `graph`, create a visualization of the ion movements and gate interactions during the compilation process.
+3. Given `positions_history` and `gates_schedule` and the `graph`, create a visualization of the ion shuttling and gate interactions during the compilation process.
 This can be in the form of a video or diagram that illustrates:

 * The movement of ions across the trap at each time step.
 * The execution of gates (RX, RY, MS) and their corresponding positions.